vmware-archive/clarity/_documentation/modals.md

 #### Scrolling

-Whenever possible, avoid putting so much content in a modal that it scrolls.
+Avoid putting so much content in a modal that it scrolls.
 In the cases that require scrolling, such as a EULA and license agreement, a scrollbar is visible upon loading.
 The title and footer remain in place when the user scrolls the content.

 #### Animation